EvanGrandfield1/BeerMe/README.md

 # BeerMe
-Working Repository for creating an IOS app for easier access to BeerAdvocate's data.
+Scraper and helper script for getting all of beer advocate's ratings data.